imsjp/poe-tools/content/docs/pathofbuilding/index.md

 Back in Path of Building:
 Under Character Import in the 'Import/Export Build' screen, enter your Path of Exile account name and select 'Start'.
 The program will retrieve a list of your characters for you to select.
 Once you have confirmed the character whose information you'd like to click on both 'Passive Tree and Jewels' and 'Items and Skills'.
-Click done once you have finished.
+Click done once you have finished